naftis/analyze-telegram-data/README.md

 ### Further explained

-Configure your `.env` according to `.env.example`.
+Configure your `.env` according to `.env.example`.
 It basically just needs your DB host, username, password and database.
 Often the host is `localhost` and the other values `postgres`.

 I have created a migration file you can use to run the data into database.
 You can find it from `./migrations`.
 You can run that directly on your SQL client, or just running `npm run migrate`.

+`npm run import-data` will import the data to your database, finding `./DataExport_*` folders from the repository root.
+You can also provide path to result.json: `npm run import-data /Users/prou/Projects/analyze-telegram-data/DataExport_18_09_2019/result.json`.

+Depending on your dataset and machine this can take some time.